MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/create-a-security-filter-object.md

 ---
-title: Workflow Sample - Create a Security Filter Object
+title: Workflow sample - Create a security filter object
-sidebar_label: Create a Security Filter Object
+sidebar_label: Create a security filter object
 description: This workflow sample demonstrates how to create a new security filter object through the Modeling service.
 ---